40 Awesome Photo Shoot Ideas:

 Worm’s Eye View

-If you can, get a shot at a worm’s eye view.
-This way, you can look up at the athlete and get the emotion you are looking for with your photoshoot.
-Even directional lighting can help you with this view because you will get to play off of some heavenly shadowing as well.
+If you can, get a shot from a worm’s eye point of view.
+Looking up at someone in a portrait makes them seem powerful and strong.
+Sometimes, this is a problem, as those that are not in the best of shape may find themselves looking unattractive from these angles.
+Athletes, thankfully, won’t have that problem often.
+Directional lighting can help you with this view because you will get to play off of some heavenly shadowing as well.
 Think action shots here and you will make some athletes, and their family and friends, extremely happy with memories that will last a lifetime.

 #11 – Fashion Fervor

 Fashion photoshoots are some of the most popular in the 21st Century.
-With this type of photography, your color combos are key.
-With vibrant clothing options and background, you have to be on your game to get the ideal outcome you and your client are looking for.
+With this type of photography, correct color combinations and lighting colors are key.
+With vibrant clothing options and background, you have to make sure you understand basic color theory and placement to not wash out the value of your image.

 Getting Off The Grid